acli/Coursera-subtitles/HCI/Lecture_10.2b_Running_web_experiments.markdown

 and what it does is,
 as opposed to having five stars, we have three buttons, “Yes,” “No,” and “I don’t know.”
-And then we have the same two-stage feedback strategy as before except the prompt, in this case, is customized to the button that you clicked.
+And then we have the same two-stage feedback strategy as before, except [that] the prompt, in this case, is customized to the button that you clicked.
 So, we have simplified the number of options for the feedback, and we’ve customized the prompt.
 Making these small changes